wwwehr/nearai/docs/index.md

 # Near AI

-See the [Near AI website](https://near.ai) for more information about how we will achieve _Open Source and User-owned AGI._.
+See the [Near AI website](https://near.ai) for more on how we will achieve _Open Source and User-owned AGI._.

 # ⚠️ Warning: Alpha software